 Once you’ve looked at those questions and answered them honestly, you’ll be in a much better position to pick the right solicitor.
 And getting the right legal advice for separating couples at an early stage is often really important.

 In particular, you may want to consider the following experience and qualities of any solicitor you consider appointing

 - If you have property and assets – make sure your solicitor has plenty of what is known as “ancillary relief” experience.
 Some junior family lawyers tend to deal with simple divorces without much of a financial element, and others have plenty of experience of legal aid divorce but not so much about dealing with complex pension issues.

 Click here to read more about our divorce and financial issues

 - Are there any aspects of your divorce requiring specialist advice? whilst no divorce is ever the same, some have particularly tricky elements – and it’s important to have a solicitor on board who really understands that particular area.
-Among the areas which can prove tricky are divorces involving overseas assets, farms, police or military pensions and family-owned businesses.
+Among the areas which can prove tricky are divorces involving overseas assets, farms, police or armed forces pensions and ant family-owned business.

 Click here to read more about divorce and the family owned business

 - Family mediation – if you and your partner are prepared to compromise and work together to find an acceptable solution, then family mediation could be right for you.
 We are big fans of this approach to resolving family law problems – that’s why two of our lawyers are also fully trained family mediators.
 But it doesn’t work for everyone.

 Click here to read more about our family mediation service

 - Do you really want to turn your marriage or relationship breakdown into a battle – or is your partner going to do so anyway?
 Whilst we always encourage people to look at solutions rather than fighting a war when approaching divorce or relationship breakdown, there are occasions when you do need tough solicitor to fight your corner.
 Again make sure you pick the right divorce solicitor for your case.